elliohow/fMRI_ROI_Analysis_Tool/README.md

 `combined_results.json` has been created.
 During analysis, a `config_log.py` file will be created in the output folder to record which config settings were used for analysis.

+NOTE: For plotting, as scaling of figures is calculated during the analysis step, scaled figures should only be used if all files analysed together are also displayed together, otherwise the scaling will be based on files which are not present in the figures.

 ### Folder structure:
 The following section details the folder structure needed to run the fRAT and the structure of the folder outputted by